 Supplements such as tryptophan and vitamin D may have modest positive effects on sleep (Sutanto et al., 2022; Chan & Lo, 2022).
 Nevertheless, caution is advised: effectiveness is often limited and some supplements may have side effects.
 Melatonin, for example, is often misused and may actually exacerbate sleep problems in some cases (Sateia, 2017).

-Recent research in the journal Frontiers in Psychology examined the impact food has on dreams.
+Recent research in the journal Frontiers in Psychology examined the impact of diet on dreams.
 New research shows that dairy consumption, especially the compound tyramine, especially in people with lactose intolerance, is associated with poorer sleep quality and more frequent nightmares.
-Possible cause: gastrointestinal discomfort can cause micro-arousals – fragments of awakening that enhance dream intensity as well as memory.
+Possible cause: gastrointestinal discomfort can cause micro-arousals.
+These are fragments of wakefulness that enhance dream intensity as well as memory.
 At the same time, from previous research (2005), there is also evidence that some cheeses may actually be associated with pleasant dreams, indicating that the science on this is still divided.
 A study sponsored by the British Cheese Association showed no connection.
 Do you live in Belgium or the Netherlands and want to listen to an animated discussion?
-Then check out this Nerdland podocast from August 2025.
+Then check out this Nerdland podcast from August 2025.

 Conclusion – Nutrition and sleep